Samurai Cat, to the Internet! Watch Japanese Drama Online and Learn the Langauge (and Culture)

 Are you a drama queen?

-Japanese learners often enjoy watching Japanese television shows as a way to study the language and culture.
+Then you’ll definitely enjoy watching Japanese television shows as a way to study the language and culture.

 Today, we’ll be showing you how and where you can watch some Japanese drama shows online, complete with English subtitles.
-Here’s the best part: You’ll be able to watch them on practically any device.

 So go ahead and grab yourself some popcorn and a soda because this show’s about to hit the road!